yijenlu1971/Filogic_onArduino/README.md

 # Filogic
-MediaTek Filogic 130A develop kit:
+MediaTek Filogic 130A development kit:

 All sample codes are compiled on Arduino IDE